 The annual IMPACT Award leverages the passion, creativity, and ingenuity of artists and designers in the field of sustainability and social impact.
 California College of the Arts prepares its graduates to be the next generation of socially responsible cultural leaders.
 The school functions as an incubator for artists, designers, and scholars, who learn from internationally renowned faculty and a rich landscape of community and technology partners working at the intersection of creativity and social innovation.
 Given the unique setting in the San Francisco Bay Area—the hub of global innovation—the academic experience is like no other, inspiring students to research, create, and innovate with the potential to shape the world around them.

-About The Center for Impact
+About The Center for Art + Public Life

-The Center for Impact acts to harness and sustain the ingenuity that abounds at CCA.
+The Center for Art + Public Life acts to harness and sustain the ingenuity that abounds at CCA.
 Concentrating on positive social change as the catalyst, the Center builds strong sustained connections with the campus community and external partners, while actively expanding, assessing, and communicating the positive social impact of this work.
 The Center is a networked hub that dynamically connects CCA’s partners, students, faculty, and curriculum.
 Promoting engagement via evolving and innovative resources, expertise, processes, and technologies, we shape meaningful and transformative experiences for our diverse students and partners, who in turn deliver creative thinking, new approaches, and ingenious solutions.

 About California College of the Arts